bgu-frontend/hw2_2025/README.md

   ```

 - `Add new note` button: we will only test the body of the new note, (content field).
+(Update: appears in the first page or all pages).
     - button name attribute **"add_new_note"**.
     - When clicked, React should render a text input:
         - It should be editable